-Roofing including roof space

-Repair category 1

-Notes There are no obvious or significant defects affecting the roof coverings.
+Roofing including roof space Repair category 1 Notes There are no obvious or significant defects affecting the roof coverings.
+There is a redundant water tank within the roof space.

 Rainwater fittings

 Repair category 1

 Notes There are no obvious or significant defects affecting the rainwater conductors.